project-chip/connectedhomeip/src/controller/python/README.md

 ### `zcl ? <Cluster>`

 List available commands in cluster.
-For example, for *LevlControl* cluster:
+For example, for *Basic* cluster:

 ```
 chip-device-ctrl > zcl ?
 Basic